In this post, I share a way of thinking regarding how one can approach and solve almost any problem/challenge.

 - Apple is solving the problem of providing high quality and easy to use mobiles and laptops.

-- Tesla is solving the problem of reducing our dependency on nonrenewable energy resources.
+- Tesla is solving the problem of reducing our dependence on nonrenewable energy resources.

 - SpaceX is solving the problem of making humanity multi-planetary.

-Every rich people in this world have solved some big problems and society has rewarded them with billions of dollars.
+Every rich person in this world has solved some big problems and society has rewarded them with billions of dollars.
 That is not to say, we should solve problems to make money.